How you can offer your home to Ukrainian refugees

-More than two million people have fled Ukraine since Russia's invasion.
+Since Russia's invasion of Ukraine three weeks ago, more than two million people have fled the country.
 Now, the public can open their homes to help refugees out of the crisis.

 After facing backlash from people saying it is not doing enough to support those fleeing the conflict, the government have launched a "sponsored" scheme that will allow an unlimited amount of Ukrainians with no family ties to seek sanctuary in the UK.

+Michael Gove, the Levelling Up, Housing and Communities Secretary, has said that anyone keen to offer refugees shelter in the UK can register their interest through the new scheme from Monday 14th March.

+He said more than 3,000 visas have been issued so far to Ukrainians seeking refuge in the UK, and estimates that “tens of thousands” more will be provided.

-Boris Johnson told MPs that the sponsorship route will allow "everybody in this country can offer a home to people fleeing Ukraine".
+Boris Johnson said that the sponsorship route will allow "everybody in this country can offer a home to people fleeing Ukraine".

 The government says it "will work closely with international partners and neighbouring countries on the scheme to ensure that displaced Ukrainians forced to flee their homes are supported to apply".